enkur/ATT-Fiber-Check/README.md

 https://github.com/mtdoyle/cl_speedcheck

 Requires Python 3.6

+If running
-splinter package (pip install splinter) phantomjs web driver pygeocoder package (pin install pygeocoder)
+splinter package (pip install splinter) phantomjs web driver pygeocoder package (pip install pygeocoder)

-run address.py and give it a starting address and a radius in meters to search within. the results are written to addresses file. give a minimum of 100 meters.
+run address.py and give it a starting address and a radius in meters to search within.
+Starting Address in Quotes "1600 Pennsylvania Ave NW, Washington, DC 20006"

+These results are written to a file give a minimum of 100 meters.
 1600 meters(1 mile) resulted in 400 addresses so be careful.

 run speedcheck.py to query the addresses with AT&T and will report back if Fiber is available and if not then what other speeds are offered.